OctavioDuart/React-Study/README.md

 # React-Study
 ReactJS Library Concepts

-To instantiate the application: yarn init
+To instantiate the application: yarn start